aws-samples/containers-blog-maelstrom/sem-var-ecr-watcher-app-runner/README.md

 Here are some of the benefits of using the solution outlined in this post:

-* Customers can use semantic versioning to communicate the impact of a release to users, making it easier to understand the risks and benefits of updating to a new version.
+* Customers can use semantic versioning to communicate the impact of a release to users, making it easier to understand the risks and benefits of updating to a new version
-* Customers can use App Runner to automatically deploy new versions of the application based on semantic versioning.
+* Customers can use App Runner to automatically deploy new versions of the application based on semantic versioning
-* Customers can use unique tags (based on build ID, git commit) for each version of the application, making tracking and managing the application versions easier.
+* Customers can use unique tags (based on build ID, git commit) for each version of the application, making tracking and managing the application versions easier
 * With this approach, customers can start following the best practices in versioning and releasing their software.
-Yet, they can still leverage App Runner to roll out these changes to their end users without worrying about the underlying infrastructure.
+Yet, they can still leverage App Runner to roll out these changes to their end users without worrying about the underlying infrastructure
-* The solution outlined in this post is scalable and can deploy multiple applications without additional cost.
+* The solution outlined in this post is scalable and can deploy multiple applications without additional cost

 ## Solution Overview